Donald Trump’s Bedminster Golf Club Hired Undocumented Immigrants, Workers Say

 A new report from the New York Times alleges that Donald Trump’s private New Jersey club has hired undocumented workers in the past, according to CNN.

-The Times spoke to two women who said they did enter the U.S. illegally, and became employed at the Trump National Golf Club in Bedminster, New Jersey.
+The New York Times spoke to two women who said they entered the U.S. illegally, and became employed at the Trump National Golf Club in Bedminster, New Jersey.

 One of the women, Victorina Morales, was born in Guatemala.
 She came to the U.S. in 1999, and obtained a job at the club in 2013.
 She used phony documents to gain employment as a housekeeper.

 Sandra Diaz is from Costa Rica.
-Though she is now a legal resident of the U.S., she was not documented when she worked at Bedminster from 2010 to 2013.
+Though she is now a legal resident of the U.S., she was undocumented when she worked at Bedminster from 2010 to 2013.

 This looks pretty bad, considering that Trump has taken such a hard stance against illegal immigration.
 He campaigned on building a border wall and continues to tout this idea, and he deployed troops to the U.S.-Mexico border ahead of a caravan of immigrants who began walked toward the U.S. last summer.

-According to the Times report, there is no evidence that either the Trump Organization or Trump himself knew these two employees were undocumented.
+According to the NYT report, there is no evidence that either the Trump Organization or Trump himself knew these two employees were undocumented.

-However, according to both women there were at least two supervisors at the club who were aware of their illegal immigration status.
+However, according to both women, there were at least two supervisors at the club who were aware of their illegal immigration status.
 These supervisors helped the women avoid being detected as illegals.

 Diaz says “there are many people without papers” at the club, and she saw other undocumented workers get hired in addition to herself.